OmurEKiraz/CSVtoYoutubePlaylist/README.md

 Save this file as client_secrets.json somewhere accessible and use the Select Client Secret button in the app to load it.

-⚠️ Keep your client_secrets.json safe and do not share it publicly.
+#### ⚠️ Keep your client_secrets.json safe and do not share it publicly.

 ## ⚙️ How to Use

 Double Click the ui.pyw file

-It installs all packages at first so it takes a while (~10-30 seconds)
+It installs all packages at first time so it takes a while (~10-30 seconds)

 In the app window: